CSCfi/csc-user-guide/docs/apps/pdal.md

 ### Using pdal

-PDAL is included in the [geoconda](../apps/geoconda.md) module and can be loaded with
+PDAL and pdal Python library are included in the [geoconda](../apps/geoconda.md) module and can be loaded with

 `module load geoconda`